ChrisNeedham200/loadimpact-docs/jekyll/_v3/integrations/load-testing-with-postman.md

   `postman-to-loadimpact path/my-collection.json -o path/my-collection.lua`
   `postman-to-k6 path/my-collection.json -o path/k6-script.js`

-4 - _Only LUA tests/scripts:_ Copy the content of the command output into a new or existing user scenario in Load Impact.
+4 - _Only LUA tests/scripts:_ Copy the content of the command output into a new or existing user scenario in LoadImpact.

 5 - Based on your script, you may need to do some additional scripting for it to validate.
 Here are common cases: